jevoigt/Data-Analysis-Machine-Learning-R-/README.md

 # Data-Analysis-Machine-Learning-R-
 This repository includes files across various assignments / projects within the Rstudio environment.

-Any files that are read into these scripts can be found in the Datasets file in this repository.
+Any csv, excel or txt files that are read into these scripts can be found in the Datasets repository.

 These files are different scripts that display experience with data cleaning/manipulation, visualization, and analysis.
 There are also scripts that utilize different machine learning methods to pull insights and display knowledge within this area.